Stellar corona

 The Sun's corona lies above the chromosphere and extends millions of kilometres into outer space.
-It is most easily seen during a total solar eclipse, but it is also observable with a coronagraph.
+Coronal light is typically obscured by diffuse sky radiation and glare from the solar disk, but can be easily seen by the naked eye during a total solar eclipse or with a specialized coronagraph.
 Spectroscopic measurements indicate strong ionization in the corona and a plasma temperature in excess of 1 000 000 kelvins, much hotter than the surface of the Sun, known as the photosphere.